By James Eliot, Markets & Finance Editor

 -

 Aggressive Capacity Expansion: Micron’s recent announcement of a $10 billion investment in new fabrication plants will enable it to ramp up production faster than Samsung can recover from strike-related disruptions.
 According to Micron’s internal forecasts, this investment is expected to increase production capacity by 20% within the next nine months, offering a tangible reaction to potential market shifts.
+This proactive measure positions Micron favorably within the evolving landscape, as seen in the insights provided by Five Reasons Why Wigglegrams Are Changing the Game in Finance.

 -